 When we were 16 years old, my friend Cher and I began writing a book together.
-Actually, it was nothing more than the fantasies of teen-aged girls who longed for the exciting life of Rock & Roll in Swinging London during the Sixties.
+Actually, it was nothing more than the fantasies of teen-aged girls who longed for the exciting life of rock & roll in Swinging London during the Sixties.
 Cher would marry a famous pop star and I would be a famous pop star.
-She would settle down with her famous man in a house in St. John's Wood, popping out babies and home-baked bread while I toured, partied and created incredible hits.
+She would settle down with her famous man in a house in St. John's Wood, popping out babies and home-baked bread while I toured, partied, and created incredible hits.
 We would be friends forever and we would live happily ever after.
 Of course, this so-called book was completely and unabashedly self-indulgent and immature, although we later gave ourselves new names and altered the personalities of the other characters a bit.

 I miss Jason, for instance, and how he used to walk in without knocking.
 I miss how he and Gordon helped themselves to our kitchen every time they came over.
-I miss the meetings that were held in the 3rd floor loft that I used as my music room.
+I miss the meetings that were held in the top floor loft that I used as my music room.
 I fondly remember the evening Gordon walked in carrying a large bag of Chinese take-away and a bottle of sake, and how we got drunk sitting in the middle of the floor reading fan mail.
 I remember when he took me to the garage to pick up his Ferrari, whose left rear panel had been damaged in an accident.
-Gordon drove us around the countryside scaring me half to death showing me what the car could do when opened up.
+He drove us around the Surrey countryside scaring me half to death, showing me what the car could do when opened up.

 I really miss Colin, my road manager.
 He was the funniest guy I knew and it was his weird sense of humor that got me through some really boring meetings.
 I miss the meals that Cher made in the crock pot, the aroma filling the house on cold autumn and winter afternoons, and I miss the cookie jar on my piano that she kept full.
 I miss flying into Heathrow knowing that home was waiting for me.
 I miss walking the Embankment and riding the Circle Line.
 The times we had in that house!
 The famous people who knocked on our door!
 But not all times were happy.
 There was the occasional row, but we weathered them with our friendship, our humor, and our dreams.

-While I was busy with the last revision, in real life my music called me to London on business with one of the masked characters in our book.
+While I was busy with the last revision, my real life music called me to London on business with one of the masked characters in our book.
 One afternoon I took the tube to Notting Hill and walked to Hillsleigh Road.
 Turning the corner, I began the slight assent toward #9.
 There it was, just like I'd always seen it in my mind, even down to the lamp that was secured to the exterior wall.
 I was amazed.
 The exact likeness was eerie indeed.